-Chimaeras move by flapping their large pectoral fins, which makes them like they are flying through the water.
+Chimaeras move by flapping the large pectoral fins on the sides of their body, which makes them like they are flying through the water.
 Many species have a sharp, poisonous spine in front of the first dorsal fin on the top of their body.
 The chemicals released by the spine seem to be only mildly poisonous to humans.
 The spine can inflict a painful wound, however.

 Biological Classification of Chimaeras